helenmurugan/heritage-housing-issues/README.md

 ## Credits

-* In this section, you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-* You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

 ### Code
-* Code Institute custom code was used for... and is referenced in the notebooks.
+* Code Institute custom code was used for data cleaning, feature engineering and model fitting and is referenced in the notebooks.

 ### Media